Sidharth Luthra

 Luthra specialises in criminal law, white-collar crimes and cyber frauds.
 He studied law at the University of Delhi where he completed his LLB in 1990 and then did an MPhil in Criminology from the University of Cambridge in 1991.
 He was conferred an Honorary Doctorate of Law by Amity University, Noida, India, in 2015.

-Luthra represented former Union Minister of Finance, Late Shri Arun Jaitley in the criminal defamation lawsuit filed by him against the Chief Minister of Delhi, Mr Arvind Kejriwal.
+Luthra represented former Union Minister of Finance, Late Shri Arun Jaitley in the criminal defamation lawsuit filed by him against the Chief Minister of Delhi, Shri Arvind Kejriwal.

 Luthra is also a member of the Delhi State Legal Services Authority and the Vice-President of the Indian Criminal Justice Society.
 He also sits on the advisory board of two Indian legal journals, the Delhi Law Times and the Delhi Reported Judgements.
 Luthra dedicates nearly 30 to 40 percent of his cases to pro bono.

 Apart from litigation, Luthra also teaches law in India and abroad.
 He is a visiting professor at Northumbria University at Newcastle, United Kingdom and an Honorary Professor at the Amity University, Noida, Uttar Pradesh.